find a tool to convert mediawiki to pdf

 If this takes more than an hour now it's not worth it, however - within 1-2 hours I can turn the wiki into this document, so I'll do it by hand.
 Unless you think the script can handle images too I think we should just close this.

-#6 Updated by lnussel almost 7 years ago
+#6 Updated by lnussel over 7 years ago

 - Due date set to 2013-10-07